Peter Mayhew: 2003–2011: Revenge of the Sith and Star Wars: The Clone Wars

-2012-2016: Last Star Wars film and successor
+2012–2016: Last Star Wars film and successor

 In October 2012, the Walt Disney Company acquired Lucasfilm and announced that the sequel trilogy would be made with Episode VII being released in 2015.
+Mayhew hoped that he could be involved in the new film saying, "It was just a question of waiting and seeing what was happening, and whether it would be a series or just one movie".
 In April 2014, it was announced that Mayhew would reprise his role in the first instalment of the sequel trilogy and seventh Star Wars film.
+A new Chewbacca costume was made and was more comfortable.
 He acted opposite several of his co-stars including Harrison Ford from the original trilogy again and new cast members including Daisy Ridley and John Boyega.
 The Force Awakens was the first live-action Star Wars film to be distributed by Walt Disney Studios Motion Pictures.
 The film received positive reviews, was the highest grossing film of 2015, grossed $2.07 billion worldwide and became the third-highest grossing film at the time of its release.

 While Mayhew portrayed Chewbacca in Star Wars: The Force Awakens, he was not in Star Wars: The Last Jedi but was listed in the credits as "Chewbacca Consultant".
 Mayhew retired from playing Chewbacca due to health issues.
-Joonas Suotamo shared the portrayal of Chewbacca with Mayhew in Star Wars: The Force Awakens, and then completely replaced him in subsequent Star Wars films.
+Joonas Suotamo shared the role of Chewbacca with Mayhew in Star Wars: The Force Awakens, portraying the character in physically demanding scenes and then completely replaced him in subsequent Star Wars films.
 (Note: The Last Jedi, Solo: A Star Wars Story and The Rise of Skywalker.)
+Mayhew and Suotamo spent several weeks discussing the character and costume.